cs0320-s2023/cadance-garmin-jhickey4-bleahey-awick2-jriccia2/README.md

 To run the device simulator (which is the only guarunteed way to run the application at the moment), you will need to install the Garmin Connect IQ SDK.
+It is also recommended that you install the VSCode extension for MonkeyC.
-This can be found here:
+They can both be found here:
 https://developer.garmin.com/connect-iq/sdk/

 For the simplest solution, cloning this repository into VSCode will import many